dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 #### What does it mean atomic commits and descriptive commit messages?

 When making code changes, you want to make commits that are generally smaller and that encompass only one irreducible feature, fix, or improvement.
-This is what is called an attomic commit, mainly from the definition of atomic: of or forming a single irreducible unit or component in a larger system
+This is what is called an atomic commit, mainly from the definition of atomic: of or forming a single irreducible unit or component in a larger system.
+This is especially useful on code reviews and roll backs.

 #### What’s the difference between git and GitHub?

 - **git** is the version control software itself
 - **GitHub** is the popular website that many programming professionals use to display and work on code.
 The site itself uses the git software to maintain the users' code.

 ## Software design

 ### Clean code

 #### What does clean code mean?

+“Clean code is code that has been taken care of.
+Someone has taken the time to keep it simple and orderly.
+They have paid appropriate attention to details.
+They have cared.”
+Robert C. Martin - author of Clean Code

+The principle behind clean code is that in the future, the code a person writes, will probably be read by another person, even the writer itself, and it will be much easier for that person to understand, troubleshoot or improve code that has been written with this in mind.
+The main points of clean code are: easy to understand, easy to maintain, easy to spot bugs, easy to test, DRY over WET, naming conventions, indentation and formatting.

 #### What steps do we usually do during a clean code refactoring?

+1. Read through the whole code
+2. Summarize what is the purpose of the script in one sentence.
+3. Run the code to see what is the end result
+4. The code should keep runnable and show the same content when you finish the refactor
+5. Do not forget to run the code frequently to check you are on the right track
+6. How to refactor it?
+    - Remove clutter: Clutter is anything in your code that does not add value
+        - Format your code
+        - Delete comments
+    - Remove complexity:
+        - bad names
+        - long methods
+        - deep conditionals
+        - improper variable scopes (global, local)
+    - Remove cleverness: If it's simple and elegant you wouldn't refer to it as 'clever'
+    - Remove the 3 D's:
+        - duplication
+        - duplication
+        - duplication
+        - This can be applied by extracting the duplicated code parts into functions

 ### Error handling